fperez/copip/README.md

-# Environment Development Overlays for Conda
+# copip: conda-pip environment development overlays

 A tool to better manage PyPI and source packages (installed using `pip`, with or without `-e .`) in a conda-based workflow.